-How to Tie Knots Including Square, Bowline, Sheet Bend and Figure of Eight
+How to Tie Knots: Bowline, Reef Knot, Sheet Bend and Figure-of-Eight

-4 Basic Knots Everyone Should Know How to Tie!
+4 Useful Knots Everyone Should Know How to Tie!

 The ability to tie various knots is a useful skill to have in the home, garden, when fishing, camping or taking part in other outdoor activities.
 You may have learned how to tie knots in the Scouts, Girl Guides or at summer camp, but by this stage the steps involved in tying them may be a dim distant memory!
 There are probably 50 or more types, however this guide concentrates on four useful knots and how to tie them.